 Market Sector Update

-- The weightings in the Fund continue to reflect our theme related to growing consumption from the middle class in emerging markets and investments in companies that may benefit from this trend.
-We still believe there are opportunities to participate in the rising prosperity of these individuals across Asia.
+- We made no changes to the Fund’s underlying allocations during the quarter.
+The weightings continue to reflect our theme related to growing consumption from the middle class in emerging markets and investments in companies that may benefit from this trend.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available a summary prospectus, containing this and other information for the Ivy Funds, call your financial advisor or visit us online at www.ivyfunds.com.
 Please read the prospectus or summary prospectus carefully before investing.